 How is CARE responding?

-Working closely with the UN and other humanitarian agencies, CARE has provided assistance to197,500 Syrian refugees.
-This includes support to refugees and host families in the form of cash to buy food, pay rent and other bills, seek medical care and purchase household essentials, such as cookware and clothing.
-CARE has also distributed blankets, mattresses and heaters to more than 10,000 people.
+This includes supporting refugees and host families with cash to buy food, pay rent and bills, seek medical care and purchase household essentials.
+CARE also distributed blankets, mattresses and heaters to help families face the cold winter months.

-We also run a support centre for refugees, where tens of thousands of Syrian families have received relief items and information on obtaining health care and other services.
+In addition, we run support centres for refugees, where Syrian families have received relief items and information on obtaining health care and other services.